dimagi/django-field-audit/README.md

 - Implement auditing for the remaining "special" QuerySet write operations:
   - `bulk_update()`
 - Write full library documentation using github.io.
-- Switch to `pytest` to support Python 3.10.

 ### Backlog